RavenousLegs

 Scuba Diving in Kavaratti Island, Lakshadweep

-I spent the rest of the day snorkelling.
-I snorkelled for 2 hours, till the sun began to set, till my stamina lasted.
-The corals here were the prettiest, with vibrant colours like yellow, orange, purple, blue, pink.
-I wish I had an underwater camera then, to shoot the most beautiful corals I’ve ever seen in my life.
-Kavaratti turned out to be my best underwater experience!
+I spent the rest of the day snorkeling, swimming for two hours until the sun began to set and my stamina gave out.
+The corals here were the most beautiful I’ve ever seen, with vibrant colors like yellow, orange, purple, blue, and pink.
+I wish I had an underwater camera then to capture the most stunning corals I’ve ever laid eyes on.
+Kavaratti truly turned out to be my best underwater experience!

 Snorkeling in Kavaratti Island, Lakshadweep